 This Big Band style arrangement features Mike Nappi on drums, anchoring the ensemble.
 In reality, however, it is a "simple" duet, with me playing all the other instruments: acoustic piano, Fender Rhodes and Wurlitzer electric pianos, B3 organ, and Trilogy bass.
 Although it sounds like a jazz guitar solo in the middle, that is a Wurlitzer piano (@2:04).
 Cool is a wonderful example of the tension between letting it all hang out and holding back.
 West Side Story, by the way, is why I wanted to write musicals.
 Every song in that show is brilliant.

-Dave Brubeck was my most influential musical mentor.
+Dave Brubeck was my most impactful musical mentor.
 He wedded classical music precision with jazz improvisation, as I've tried to do throughout much of my career.
-Conceived as a drum/piano duet, this arrangement is an homage to the groundbreaking album Time Out that revolutionized music.
+A drum/piano duet, this arrangement is an homage to the groundbreaking album Time Out that revolutionized music.
 In my own personal evolution, Take Five was a stepping stone to countless time signature experiments.
 Consider the drummer the main soloist in the first half of the arrangement.
 Listening in headphones will enable you to hear more of the subtle personality Mike Nappi's performance conveys.

-The second alternative version is the actual concept track I first brought inot the studio, before saxophone and drums and other sounds were added.
-It consists of three pianos (2 acoustic and 1 electric) and bass.
-A prepaired piano provides the percussion.
-(I know, it sounds like a drum kit, but its really a piano filled with nails etc.) I thought it would be fun to share the original bare bones idea before my producer Kenny Cash started suggesting changes.
+Note: The alternative version is the original concept track I first brought into the studio, before saxophone, vibes and drums were added.
+It consists of three pianos (2 acoustic and 1 electric) and bass, plus a prepared piano providing the percussion.
+(It sounds like a drum kit, but its really a piano filled with nails etc.) I thought it would be fun to share the bare bones idea before my producer Kenny Cash started suggesting changes.

 Originally a 1945 French song, "Les Feuilles mortes" (literally "The Dead Leaves"), Autumn Leaves was composed by Hungarian-French composer Joseph Kosma with lyrics by poet Jacques Prévert.
 The Hungarian title is "Hulló levelek" (Falling Leaves).
 Yves Montand (with Irène Joachim) introduced "Les feuilles mortes" in the film Les Portes de la nuit (1946).
 As a musician who as a teenager considered saxophone my main instrument, Autumn Leaves was the first jazz band tune I ever played.
-Also as a saxophonist, I consider Charlie "Bird" Parker (Ornithology) the greatest alto sax player ever.
-(His phrasing and innovations have guided my piano playing, as well.)
+(I played alto sax.)
+As a saxophonist, I consider Charlie "Bird" Parker the greatest alto sax player.
+(His phrasing and innovations have influenced my piano playing, as well.)
 I couldn't resist the chance to combine the two: the swirling flight of leaves and birds.
-The track begins by quoting the original 1946 recording of (Ornithology by The Charlie Parker Septet (with Benny Harris on trumpet).
-This enables the listener to better hear the origin of the countermelodies I employ in my arrangement of Autumn Leaves.
-The sax riffs that intermingle with catbird, mockingbird and cardinal calls are from Bird's tune "Just Friends".
-Ornithology is a contrafact – a newly created melody written over the chord progression of another song, in this case the standard "How High the Moon".
-Notice that both Autumn Leaves and Ornithology were first recorded in the same year.

 I bring some new elements to this classic tune, something outside the blues setting that has been done so successfully by Ray Charles, Ella Fitzgerald, Eric Clapton and others.
 Georgia On My Mind is about home, an elusive and changing concept.
 I intermix Impressionism, jazz, blues and tin pan alley to create a full life journey.
 The juxtaposition of styles speaks to the idea of how memory folds together disparate emotions with redeeming grace.